-Concrete in precast products shall be placed in one continuous operation for each unit in a line.
-The use of split pours for multiple units in a prestress line will not be permitted.
+Concrete in precast products shall be placed in one continuous operation for each unit.

 The Engineer shall be notified prior to beginning a placement and only those completed products bearing identification marks of acceptance by the Department will be permitted for use in construction.
 The date of casting and a unique identification mark shall be inscribed on each unit.